slugrustle/numerical_routines/README.md

 ## Getting Started

-Everything interesting is in the integer/ directory.
+Presently, everything interesting is in the integer/ directory.

-For C++, see shiftround.hpp and multshiftround.hpp.

-For C, see shiftround.c, shiftround.h, multshiftround.c, and multshiftround.h.

 ## Contributing